Dead in the Water (Holder novel)

 Dead in the Water is a novel by Nancy Holder, published by Abyss/Dell in 1994.

 Plot summary

-Dead in the Water is a horror novel which involves several characters (a cancer-ridden boy and his doctor father, a bickering wealthy couple, an old lady whose husband was lost at sea, and a female cop who once failed to save the life of a drowning boy) aboard a rickety old freighter.
+Dead in the Water is a horror novel which involves several characters (a boy sick with cancer and his doctor father, a wealthy squabbling couple, an older woman whose husband was lost at sea, and a female police officer who once failed to rescue a drowning boy) aboard a dilapidated old freighter.

 Reception

 Cliff Ramshaw reviewed Dead in the Water for Arcane magazine, rating it a 6 out of 10 overall.
 Ramshaw comments that "Jarring, and not particularly evocative.
 Things start slowly, not least because the only character drawn with any conviction is the lady cop - one significant item of person history is about as much as the other characters get.
 Gradually, though, the plot and the fog thicken, and a brooding sense of nastiness evolves as our heroes desperately ignore the increasingly strange going on around them."